briqr/briqr.github.io/_pages/about.md

 News
 ======
-Starting from August 2019, I will be interning at Facebook Reality Labs (Oculus), Sausalito, CA  for six months.
+Starting from August 2019, I will be working as a Research Intern at Facebook Reality Labs (Oculus), Sausalito, CA  for six months.

 Research interests
 ======